mpv-player/mpv/DOCS/man/input.rst

 ``context-menu``
     Show context menu on the video window.
 See `Context Menu`_ section for details.

+``update-clipboard <type> [timeout]``
+    Update the clipboard content so that the ``clipboard`` property reflects up-to-date value.
+This command is required to update the ``clipboard`` property value if ``--clipboard-monitor=no``. ``<type>`` must be ``text`` or ``text-primary`` to indicate whether to update clipboard or primary selection. ``[timeout]`` specifies the maximum timeout in ms to wait for the clipboard content to be updated.
+A negative timeout means infinite.
+    The default timeout is 10 ms.

+    This command returns as soon as the clipboard content is updated or the timeout has reached.
+On some platforms, this command does nothing and returns immediately.

+    This command can be asynchronously aborted via API.
+See `Asynchronous command details`_.

 Undocumented commands: ``ao-reload`` (experimental/internal).

 List of events